Breaking a novel image encryption scheme based on improved hyperchaotic sequences

-The popularization of image capture devices and fast improvement of transmission speed over all kinds of networks makes security of image become more and more important.
-However, the traditional text encryption techniques can not protect image efficiently due to the big difference between image and text.
-The subtle similarities between chaos and cryptography attracts researchers consider chaos as a novel way to design secure and efficient encryption schemes \cite{YaobinMao:CSF2004,Ye:Scramble:PRL10,ChenJY:Joint:TCSII11}.
-Meanwhile, some cryptanalysis work demonstrated that some chaos-based encryption schemes are insecure against various conventional attacks of different extents from the viewpoint of modern cryptology \cite{LiShujun:YTSCipher:IEEETCASII2004,Xiao:ImproveTable:TCASII06, Li:AttackingRCES2008,Li:AttackingIVC2009,SolakErcan:AnaFridrich:BAC10,Solak:multichaotic:OC10,Wangxy:shuffling:OC11}.
-Some general approaches evaluating security of chaos-based encryption schemes were summarized in \cite{AlvarezLi:Rules:IJBC2006}.
+The popularization of image capture devices and fast improvement of transmission speed over all kinds of networks makes security of images become more and more important.
+However, the traditional text encryption techniques cannot protect images efficiently due to the big difference between images and texts.
+The subtle similarities between chaos and cryptography, e.g. sensitivity to initial conditions/control parameter of a chaotic system is very similar to diffusion with a small change in the plaintext/secret key of a cryptography system, attract researchers to consider chaos as a novel way to design secure and efficient encryption schemes \cite{YaobinMao:CSF2004,Ye:Scramble:PRL10,ChenJY:Joint:TCSII11}.
+Meanwhile, some cryptanalysis work demonstrated that some chaos-based encryption schemes are insecure against various conventional attacks to different extents from the viewpoint of modern cryptology \cite{LiShujun:YTSCipher:IEEETCASII2004,Xiao:ImproveTable:TCASII06, David:AttackingShuffling:CSF09,Li:AttackingIVC2009,SolakErcan:AnaFridrich:BAC10,Wangxy:shuffling:OC11,Zhang:perceptron:ND12,cqli:Breakwxy:ND12}.
+Some general approaches evaluating security of chaos-based encryption schemes were summarized in \cite{AlvarezLi:Rules:IJBC2006,ShujunLi:ChaosBook2011}.

-In \cite{Zhu:hyperchaotic:OC12}, a novel image encryption scheme based on improved hyperchaotic sequences was proposed, where a pseudo-random number sequence (PRNS), generated by a four-dimensional hyper-chaos system, is used to control modulation addition and bitwise exclusive or operation.
-Shortly after publication of \cite{Zhu:hyperchaotic:OC12}, Fatih \textit{et al.} found that equivalent secret key of the encryption scheme can be obtained by brute-force when some chosen plain-images and the corresponding cipher-images are available \cite{Fatih:breakhyperchaotic:OC12}.
-The present paper re-evaluates security of the encryption scheme proposed in \cite{Zhu:hyperchaotic:OC12}, and finds the following security problems: (1) the scope of equivalent secret key of the encryption scheme can be narrowed efficiently by comparing one known plain-image and the corresponding cipher-image; (2) the equivalent secret key can be easily confirmed when two known plain-images and the corresponding cipher-images are available; (3) encryption results are not sensitive with respect to changes of plain-images/secret key.
+In \cite{Zhu:hyperchaotic:OC12}, a novel image encryption scheme based on improved hyperchaotic sequences was proposed, where a pseudo-random number sequence (PRNS), generated by a four-dimensional hyper-chaos system, is used to control the modulation addition and the bitwise exclusive OR operation.
+Shortly after the publication of \cite{Zhu:hyperchaotic:OC12}, \textit{Fatih et al.} found that an equivalent secret key of the encryption scheme can be obtained by a brute-force method when some chosen plain-images and the corresponding cipher-images are available \cite{Fatih:breakhyperchaotic:OC12}.
+The present paper re-evaluates the security of the encryption scheme proposed in \cite{Zhu:hyperchaotic:OC12}, and discovers the following security problems: (1) the scope of the equivalent secret key of the encryption scheme can be narrowed efficiently by comparing one known plain-image and the corresponding cipher-image; (2) the equivalent secret key can be easily confirmed when two known plain-images and the corresponding cipher-images are available; (3) encryption results are not sensitive with respect to changes of the plain-images/secret key.